pran-7-5/eco_style/README.md

 Avoid gem stones = there is math formula to calculate what is suitable to whom

 Makeup = Nail polish (ancient alta was used for nail polish, lipstick and blush) but are not available today in markets but can be homemade.
-Alta available in the market is fake, made of chemical whereas ancient alta was made from raw sugar or paan leaf either, not sure about formula needs more research(million dollar startup idea).
+Alta available in the market is fake, made of chemical whereas ancient alta was made from raw sugar or paan leaf either, not sure what the formula is, needs more research(million dollar startup idea).

-** Coloring hair tip will also soak NH3-ammonia compounds in hair color into skin.
+** Coloring hair tips will also soak NH3-ammonia compounds in hair color into skin.
 ** Henna mehndi is also very bad.
 ** Kajal, eyeliner, mascara, eye shadow, glitters, lipstick, foundation, all types of talc(should be avoided).
 ** Avoid Vaseline and other petroleum jellies.
 ** Avoid waxing hair.

 Hair oil if you use = Pure coconut oil/amla.

+** Hair dryer, straightening iron should be avoided.

 Fragrance = Lotus oil (scent), Sandalwood oil (scent), Rajnigandha oil (scent), Marigold oil (scent), maybe more flowers need more research.